matter-labs/zksync-era/docs/guides/advanced/fee_model.md

 And config options (`FeeModelConfigV2`) contain:

-- `minimal_l2_gas_price` - same as above, this should cover the $ costs of running the system
+- `minimal_l2_gas_price` - similar meaning to the one in the previous model - this should cover the $ costs of running the machines (node operator costs).

-2 fields around the maximum capacity of the batch:
+2 fields around the maximum capacity of the batch (note - that these are used only for the fee calculation, the actual sealing criteria are specified in different configuration):

-- `max_gas_per_batch` - maximum amount of gas in a batch - if you set this too high, you might exceed the circuits limit.
+- `max_gas_per_batch` - expected maximum amount of gas in a batch
-- `max_pubdata_per_batch` - the maximum amount of pubdata that we can put in a single batch (usually it is around 128kb when using calldata, and 250 when using 2 blobs)
+- `max_pubdata_per_batch` - expected maximum amount of pubdata that we can put in a single batch - due to Ethereum limitations (usually it is around 128kb when using calldata, and 250 when using 2 blobs)

 the actual cost of the batch: